Madison Bumgarner: 2022

 Through the first seven starts of 2022, Bumgarner posted a 1.78 earned run average.
 On May 4 at LoanDepot Park, after pitching the bottom of the first inning to start the game against the Miami Marlins, Bumgarner was ejected after first base umpire Dan Bellino completed checking Bumgarner's left hand.
-This was his second career ejection, both in Miami.
-Bellino stared down the pitcher and held his hand for an abnormally long time during a standard routine foreign substance check spot.
+This was Bumgarner's second career ejection, both in Miami.
+Bellino stared at him and held his hand for an abnormally long time during a standard routine foreign substance check spot.
 It was the first time in Major League history that a pitcher was ejected during a foreign substance check in which the pitcher was neither accused nor had a sticky substance.
 Two days later, Bellino issued a public apology and faced undisclosed discipline from MLB.
 Bumgarner addressed Bellino's apology and said that it was not directed at him.

 On June 22, 2022, at Petco Park, Bumgarner struck out first baseman Luke Voit swinging in the bottom of the fourth inning for his 2,000th career strikeout.
 He became the eighth-fastest left-handed pitcher in terms of innings pitched and the 86th pitcher in major league history to reach the milestone.

 On August 15 at Oracle Park, Bumgarner pitched 5 2/3 innings in his last game and start against his former team.
 With two outs in the bottom of the sixth inning, Diamondbacks manager Torey Lovullo replaced Bumgarner with pitcher Kevin Ginkel.
 As Bumgarner departed, he received a standing ovation from the fans as he walked off the pitcher's mound and field into the visiting dugout.
 For the season, Bumgarner was 7–15 with a 4.88 ERA, and gave up a major-league-leading 50 doubles in 158 2/3 innings.